-The PIPE Shares are convertible into an amount of Common Stock equal to the purchase price per PIPE Share of \$1,000 divided by an initial conversion price of \$10.00 (or 100 shares of Common Stock per PIPE Share), subject to certain adjustments (including a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our Common Stock calculated at 90 days and 150 days following the effective date of this registration statement with respect to registration of such securities) in accordance with the Series A Certificate of Designation, subject to certain adjustments.
+The PIPE Shares are convertible into an amount of Common Stock equal to the purchase price per PIPE Share of \$1,000 divided by an initial conversion price of \$10.00 (or 100 shares of Common Stock per PIPE Share), subject to certain adjustments (including a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our Common Stock calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) in accordance with the Series A Certificate of Designation, subject to certain adjustments.
 The exercise price and number of Common Shares issuable upon exercise of the PIPE Warrants is related to the conversion price of the PIPE Shares.
-Following the initial reset of the conversion price of the PIPE Warrants would be adjusted to equal the conversion price of the PIPE Shares and the number of shares of Common Stock issuable upon exercise of the PIPE Warrants would equal the number of shares of Common Stock issuable upon conversion of the PIPE Shares.
-Following the initial reset of the conversion price of the PIPE Shares, the aggregate additional shares of Common Stock issuable upon conversion of the PIPE Shares and exercise of the PIPE Warrants would be significantly dilutive to existing holders of our Common Stock.
+Following the initial reset of the conversion price of the PIPE Shares, the exercise price of the PIPE Shares and the number of shares of Common Stock issuable upon exercise of the PIPE Warrants would be adjusted to equal the conversion price of the PIPE Shares and the number of shares.
+Following the initial reset of the PIPE Shares.
+Following the initial reset of the PIPE Shares.
+Following the initial reset of the PIPE Shares, the aggregate additional shares of Common Stock issuable upon conversion of the PIPE Shares and exercise of the PIPE Warrants would be significantly dilutive to existing holders of our Common Stock.